The Role of Bacteria in Acne

 For years, scientists have used a classic model that explains the steps that lead to acne in the following order:

-- An overgrowth of skin cells and overproduction of sebum (skin oil) leads to the formation of a clogged pore
+- An overgrowth of skin cells and overproduction of skin oil (sebum) leads to the formation of a clogged pore

-- The clogged pore becomes colonized with acne bacteria (P. acnes)
+- The clogged pore becomes colonized with acne bacteria (C. acnes)